snuggery/snuggery/README.md

   ai help target <target> [project]
     Show information about a target

+  ai help targets [--all,-a #0]
+    Show information about all available targets

   ai project <projectName> <command> ...
     Run a command within a project